christian-monch/dump-things-server/README.md

 Each collection has a name and an associated schema.
 All data records in the collection have to adhere to the given schema.

+The canonical format for schemas is [LinkML](https://linkml.io/).
+The service supports schemas that are based on Datalad's *Thing* schema, i.e. on [https://concepts.datalad.org/s/things/v1/](https://concepts.datalad.org/s/things/v1/).
+It assumes that the classes of stored records are subclasses of `Thing`, and inherit the properties `pid` and `schema_type` from the `Thing`-baseclass.

 The general workflow in the service is as follows.
 We distinguish between two areas of a collection, an **incoming** are and a **curated** area.
 Data written to a collection is stored in a collection-specific **incoming** area.